 ModelFront is a production-strength translation risk prediction system, built to be accessible and useful to more players.
 You can select the language pair, upload a file, click Start and go have a drink.

 The ModelFront console for filtering and evaluation connects to the scalable translation risk prediction API we’ve built for production scenarios.
-It handles all the error type between 100+ languages, security, tags and encodings.
+It handles all the major error types - as well as security, tags and encodings - for translations between 100+ languages.
 And of course it works for very large datasets, like ParaCrawl, including support for files on cloud storage and an API.

 If you drop too much training data, your translation quality will suffer.